 Legitimate[edit | edit source]

-The use of personal data for the purpose must be legal.
-This may also include laws beyond GDPR and national data protection laws (like consumer or worker protection laws).
+The use of personal data for the stated purpose must be legal.
+This qualification includes laws beyond the GDPR and national data protection laws (like consumer or worker protection laws).

 (c) Data minimisation[edit | edit source]

 The principle of data minimisation indirectly flows from Article 8 of the EU Charter, given that any interference with the fundamental right to data protection must be proportionate.
 The principle of proportionality, requires that any processing of personal data is 'necessary'.
 Unlike the previous Data Protection Directive 95/46/EC, under which data processing did not have to be 'excessive', the GDPR specifies that it must be 'limited to what is necessary' to achieve the purpose.
 This principle of data minimisation is therefore closely related to the principle of purpose limitation and only leads to accurate results if the specific purpose is well defined by the controller.
 A controller must review each step of a processing operation and also each data element towards the necessity to achieve the purpose.

 Example: An online shop requires all customers to fill out their exact birth date, to confirm that they are 18 or older.
 Given that the online shop cannot verify the birth dates, a simple 'yes/no' question would fulfill the same purpose, without collecting exact birth dates.